Giancarlo Rastelli: Atrioventricular canal

 Chronologically his first discovery was the anatomical description and classification of a particular kind of heart disease named atrioventricular canal.
 The atrioventricular canal represents 3-5% of heart diseases which originates from an embryological ventricular septal defect of the cardiac cavity.
 That lesion affects the crux cardis, a structure formed by the crossing of the atrial and ventricular septa and by the atrioventricular valves: tricuspid and mitral.
 This area has the same origin: it forms from endocardial cushions.
 In patients who are affected by the atrioventricular canal, which is caused by the non-fusion of the endocardial cushions, there is a communication between the right and left sides of the heart at the level of the atria and ventricles.
 In addition, the two atria are in communication with the two ventricles through a single common valve, instead of two distinct ones.
 In 1966, the magazine "Mayo Clinic Proceedings" has published the classification of the different forms: complete and incomplete, that the atrioventricular canal assumes.
-In the complete form there is the distinction of three subtypes of heart diseases: A,B or C according to the characteristics of the common anterior germ layer of the Atrioventricular canal.
+In the complete form there is the distinction of three subtypes of heart diseases: A,B or C according to the characteristics of the common anterior leaflet of the unique atrioventricular valve.
 In the incomplete form there is the distinction of two types with or without interventricular communication.
-The proposed classification has been granted from all over the world and from that moment, the different types of the A-V canal have been classified according the Rastelli's classification.
+The proposed classification has been granted from all over the world and from that moment, the different types of the A-V canal have been classified according to the Rastelli's classification.